rahulramaprasad7/PES_Project2_Reqd_Credits/README.md

 **Folder utilities:**
 This folder contains source and header file which facilitate the debugging process.

+**Folder startup:**
+This folder contains source and header file for the boot process of the freedom board.

 **Folder source_common:**
 This folder contains source files which are common to all targets and are compiled based on the macro definitions.
 The application is made